List of Power Rangers Samurai characters: Emily

 Emily is a tomboy and a country girl and the youngest member of the team who becomes the Yellow Samurai Ranger.
 She is close to her older sister Serena who had been training to be the Yellow Samurai Ranger.
 When Serena became ill, Emily stepped up to take her place.
-Emily is deeply respectful of Jayden and wants to help the team in any way she can.
-When Antonio first came back to Panorama City Emily was the one who was willing to accept him the most and immediately though that he should join the team after he saved the Rangers from Vulpes, highlighting her welcoming and kind nature,she and Antonio had a very good friendship especially when he ripped his pants with a fishing hook in front of her when he was in a suit to which she giggled the most and found the situation amusing and particularly funny, showing that she genuinely enjoys his presence, and is a great friend to her.
+Emily is deeply respectful of Jayden and wants to help the team.
+When Antonio first came back to Panorama City Emily was the one who was willing to accept him the most and thought that he should join the team after he saved the Rangers from Vulpes.
+She and Antonio had a friendship; when he ripped his pants with a fishing hook in front of her while wearing a suit, she giggled and found the situation amusing.
 Mia and Emily are there and uncontrollably laugh at the sight of his underwear, when his fishing hook gets caught on his underwear and he turns around and they see it.